 When Appliances Get You Hot

 Who here covets new washers and vacuum cleaners?
 That’s a litmus test for adulthood.
-I recently bought a dishwasher with a third rack in it, and I will neither confirm nor deny that my husband got lucky later that day, because adults are classy that way.
-I will say that the way to an adult’s heart is when you talk “direct drives” and “cyclonic suction” instead of diamonds.
+For any potential suitors out there, know this, the way to my heart is when you talk “direct drives” and “cyclonic suction” instead of diamonds.